Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190410/README.md

 - y = −0.03705 + 1.069 x
 - r<sup>2</sup> = 0.9983

-Even without constant ionic strength the result are still quite good.
+Even without constant ionic strength the results are still quite good.
 The slope is close to 1 despite the fact that it is far from passing through 0,0.